 On a “luxury” budget of 1,590 HRK per day, you can stay in a hotel, rent a car to get around, do private guided tours, eat and drink as much as you’d like, and visit as many museums and attractions as you want.
 This is just the ground floor for luxury though.
 The sky is the limit!

 You can use the chart below to get some idea of how much you need to budget daily, depending on your travel style.
 Prices are in HRK.

 Croatia Travel Guide: Money-Saving Tips

-Expenses in Croatia can add up quickly — especially if you take a lot of tours, do a few boat trips, and eat out a lot.
+Expenses in Croatia can add up quickly, especially if you take a lot of tours, do a few boat trips, or on the Dalmatian coast where everything is about 30-50% more expensive than other parts of the country.
 Here are my tips on saving money when you visit Croatia: